laravie/query-filter/README.md

 #### Search with JSON path

-This would allow you to query JSON path using `LIKE` with case insensitive (JSON path in MySQL is case-sensitive by default).
+This would allow you to query JSON path using `LIKE` with case insensitive.

 ```php
 use App\User;